Productive days start with restful nights. Here’s how to spring clean your nightly routine to improve your energy

 BONUS: Add in some journaling or a fun practice just for you.
-I love the Moon Journal by Soulshine Astrology.
+I love a simple, portable journal for an easy accountability.
 You can also use this time to meditate, stretch, or gua sha— just pick something you’ll look forward to.

 Plan Your Day

-It’s hard to get a good night’s sleep when you have a neverending to-do list cycling through your head.
+It’s hard to get a good night’s sleep when you have a never ending to-do list cycling through your head.
 Before overwhelm sinks in, I map out the next day from AM to PM, narrowing down my top 3 priorities.
 For this, I use the Full Focus Planner which I love for its simplified design and coiled edges.
-Golden Coil is great, too, if you’re looking for a custom option.
+Use Golden Coil is great, too, if you’re looking for a custom option.

 Once you have your thoughts on paper, research shows worry will cease and you’ll fall asleep quicker.
 I also find that I wake up with so much more intention and a solid game plan for how to tackle the day ahead.